gohypergiant/hyperdrive/hyperpackage/README.md

 Hyperpackage provides a utility function to write your hyperpack to a S3 bucket.
 Here are the steps:

-1. In a JupyterLab/Notebook or python session, import the `create_hyperpack` function:
+1. In a JupyterLab/Notebook or python session, import the `write_hyperpack_to_s3` function:

 ```
     from hyperpackage.utilities import write_hyperpack_to_s3